bbauska/W3Cx-5of5/README.md

 5.  }
 ```

-This rule changes the color, font family and size of two out of three
+<p>This rule changes the color, font family and size of two out of three
-paragraphs in the HTML element:
+paragraphs in the HTML element:</p>

 ```
 1.  &hellip;